teemo/timezone-lookup/README.md

 ### [kdtree-islands](https://github.com/databerries/neareast-tz)

 At this step there are timezones only for points on land.
-We decided to compute timezones for the points in the seas but near the coasts by 20km.
+We decided to compute timezones for the points in the seas near the coasts by 20km.
 To do so, we used an implementation of a [KdTree](https://github.com/phishman3579/java-algorithms-implementation/blob/master/src/com/jwetherell/algorithms/data_structures/KdTree.java).

 ### reduce file